Back to

 Mental Stimulation: Interactive Toys and/or Training

 Along the same lines, a training session with our tasty Oven-Baked Tradition treats is also part of mental stimulation.
-Whether it’s learning new tricks or doing basic training exercises, anything that requires your dog to think and concentrate will benefit his psychological balance.
+Whether it’s learning new tricks or doing basic training exercises, anything that requires your dog to think and concentrate will benefit its psychological balance.

 IMG 0307